 Framework You Need To Run A Test Lab

 You need to set up a centralized access to all the devices which are racked in a single test lab combined with automated testing using tools like Selenium and Appium.
-The other benefits of Hybrid framework are that it opens the door to cross-platform mobile testing which means the same test would work on multiple platforms.
+The other benefits of Hybrid app development framework are that it opens the door to cross-platform mobile testing which means the same test would work on multiple platforms.

 It can automate Web, Hybrid and Native mobile applications.